xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 # Build an XMTP "hello world" app

 XMTP (Extensible Message Transport Protocol) is an open protocol and network for secure and private web3 messaging.
-For example, you can build with XMTP to send messages between blockchain accounts, including chat/DMs, alerts, announcements, and more.
+For example, you can build an app with XMTP to send messages between blockchain accounts, including chat/DMs, alerts, announcements, and more.

 Use this tutorial to build an XMTP "hello world" messaging app based on resources available in the [vehidtr/xmtp-chat-tutorial repo](https://github.com/vehidtr/xmtp-chat-tutorial).
 Building this app can help you learn some of the fundamental concepts behind building with XMTP.